 The Appeal Fund considers all unrestricted highly liquid investments with an original maturity of three months or less, and that are not held as components of its respective investment portfolio, to be cash equivalents.
-At June 30, 2016, the Appeal Fund has cash balances on deposit with a financial institution that exceed the balance insured by the Federal Deposit Insurance Corporation of \$250,000 by \$1,453,447.
-The Appeal Fund has not experienced any losses in such accounts.
+At June 30, 2017, the Appeal Fund has cash balances on deposit with a financial institution that exceed the balance insured by the Federal Deposit Insurance Corporation of \$250,000 by \$1,482,424.
+At June 30, 2017 and 2016, the Appeal Fund has not experienced any losses in such accounts.